Gunpowder artillery in the Middle Ages: Advances in the Late Middle Ages

 The culverin was also common in 15th century battles, particularly among Burgundian armies.
 As the smallest of medieval gunpowder weapons, it was relatively light and portable.
 It fired lead shot, which was inexpensive relative to other available materials.

 Significant developments in the 15th century produced very effective bombards, an early form of battering cannon used against walls and towers.
 These were used both defensively and offensively.
 Bamburgh Castle, previously thought impregnable, was taken by bombards in 1464.
 The keep in Wark, Northumberland was described in 1517 as having five storeys "in each of which there were five great murder-holes, shot with great vaults of stone, except one stage which is of timber, so that great bombards can be shot from each of them."
 An example of a bombard was found in the moat of Bodiam Castle, and a replica is now kept inside.

 Hand culverin (middle) with two small cannon, Europe, 15th century.

 Artillery crews were generally recruited from the city craftsmen.
 The master gunner was usually the same person as the caster.
 In larger contingents, the master gunners had responsibility for the heavier artillery pieces, and were accompanied by their journeymen as well as smiths, carpenters, rope makers and carters.
 Smaller field pieces would be manned by trained volunteers.
 At the Battle of Flodden, each cannon had its crew of gunners, matrosses and drivers, and a group of pioneers to prepare the path ahead.
 Even with a level path, the gunpowder mixture used was unstable and could easily separate out into sulphur, saltpetre and charcoal during transport.

 Once on site, they would be fired at ground level behind a hinged timber shutter, to provide some protection to the artillery crew.
 Timber wedges were used to control the barrel's elevation.
-The majority of medieval cannon were breechloaders, although there was still no effort to standardise calibres.
+The majority of medieval cannon were muzzleloaders, and there was as yet no effort to standardise calibres.
 The usual loading equipment consisted of a copper loading scoop, a ramrod, and a felt brush or "sponge".
 A bucket of water was always kept beside the cannon.
 Skins or cloths soaked in cold water could be used to cool down the barrel, while acids could also be added to the water to clean out the inside of the barrel.
 Hot coals were used to heat the shot or keep the wire primer going.

 Some Scottish kings were very interested in the development of cannon, including James II, who was killed by the accidental explosion of one of his own cannon while besieging Roxburgh Castle in 1460.
 Mons Meg, which dates from about the same time, is perhaps the most famous example of a massive bombard.
 James IV was Scotland's first Renaissance figure, who also had a fascination with cannon, both at land and at sea.
 By 1502, he was able to invest in a Scottish navy, which was to have a large number of cannon—his flagship, the Great Michael, was launched in 1511, with 36 great guns, 300 lesser pieces and 120 gunners.